 Busy shoppers don’t distinguish between channels, moving seamlessly between desktop websites, smartphones, social media and bricks-and-mortar stores.
 Retailers that enable customers to switch between channels easily are leading the way in an increasingly mobile-first world.

 There is a growing gap between the retailers that are leading the way in the adoption of apps, and everyone else.
 With the early adopters introducing new features and functionality year on year, those without an app are falling behind the curve.

-Users prefer apps to mobile web because apps are are created for dynamic and interactive experiences.
-They are specifically made to be personalised and tailored to the user, and enable a smooth user experience that mobile web simply cannot.
+Users prefer apps to mobile web because apps are created for dynamic and interactive experiences.
+They are specifically made to be personalised and tailored to the user and enable a smooth user experience that mobile web simply cannot.

 Consumers expect an app experience – the same way they do using Spotify, WhatsApp, Facebook and Uber, so why would your brand be excluded from this?